 "I asked if they had seen the movie Night at the Museum … they went crazy.
 Especially after I told them about the soon to be opened Teddy Roosevelt exhibit.
 The coat, his hat, the sword he wore when he was a Rough Rider.
 Although they were disappointed to learn that there was no horse to come alive at night."

 But the grand finale arrived in the form of a little black case.
 Inside was something more magical then any would imagine.
 Something that spans the generations.
 Obi Won Kenobi’s light saber.

 "Their faces just lit up.
 Many asked if I would turn it on and show them how it works.
 Not to ruin the magic of the movie, I declined saying we weren't licensed turn on here at school."

 Wrapping things up, Cerwinske reinforced the importance of getting an education, setting goals and hard work.
-Add that to the hunting escapades, trips to the range and wielding Obi Won's light saber … I'm guessing there'll be a few more applications arriving at the NRA in the next few years.
+Add that to the hunting escapades, trips to the range and wielding Obi Won's light saber … I'm guessing we had a lot of excited elementary students in the crowd.